|

 The failure is the more startling because, at first sight,

-some good, solid qualities.
-Indeed, three of them, in particular,
+have some good, solid qualities.
+Indeed, three of them,

-a desirable end in itself but also as an integral part of
+as a desirable end in itself but also as an integral part

-economy, the total market value of the wealth produced is
+market economy, the total market value of the wealth produced

-Theorem (Law) also requires that producers and consumers must
+The Theorem (Law) also requires that producers and consumers

 These three claims are, say the neo-classicists, the very